Choosing the right hybrid bike can be overwhelming—there are different bike types, various price ranges, bike sizes, and other features to consider.

 To fix the most common problems like punctured tires, consider buying a saddle bag with a spare inner tube and a mini bike pump.
 You will be able to fix it on your trip so you won’t have to call somebody to pick you up.

 Remember, you don’t have to buy these accessories at once.
-I build my equipment over the years because of the limited budget I had.
+I built my equipment over the years because of the limited budget I had.
 Think about it like a marathon, not a sprint!

 Before you buy your first hybrid bike, ask yourself a few questions: